 Any APRS application that supports connecting to an APRS Internet Server can connect to APRS Messenger instead.
 Set the application to connect to "localhost" on port 8062 or 8063 instead of a "real" APRS-IS server. ("Localhost" is a "magic" TCP/IP address that always refers to your own computer.)
 In most applications, this would be expressed as localhost:8063 .
 With most APRS applications, using this hookup will require that you give up your "real" Internet server connection in order to connect to the "virtual" Internet server inside APRS Messenger.

 UIview contains a unique advanced feature that simplifies this setup, and allows you to retain a live Internet connection.
-In addition to the main TCP/IP port that normally connects to the Internet, UIview has a second "local server" TCP/IP port.
+In addition to the main TCP/IP "client" port that normally connects to the Internet, UIview has a second "local server" TCP/IP port.
 This port makes everything UIview hears or sends, either from RF (via TNC) or the Internet, available to other programs.
 These programs can be either on the same computer, or on other computers on the same LAN.
 [The original intent of the "local server" was to allow a UIview workstation with an RF (radio/TNC) and/or Internet connection to share it's connections with several other APRS workstations in an EOC or special events station.]

 To enable the UIview local server to work with APRS Messenger:

 Note that there is no conflict between the port localhost:14580 and and an address like rotate.aprs2.net:14580 being used by the main TCP/IP port on the "real" Internet.